Ruhena-Akter/Javascript-Asynchronous-DOM-/README.md

 Creation Phase:

--Memory is allocated for variables and functions.
+* Memory is allocated for variables and functions.
--Variables declared with var are initialized with undefined.
+* Variables declared with var are initialized with undefined.
--Function declarations are stored in memory.
+* Function declarations are stored in memory.
--The scope chain is created.
+* The scope chain is created.

 Execution Phase:

--JavaScript executes code line by line.
+* JavaScript executes code line by line.
--Variables receive their actual values.
+* Variables receive their actual values.
--Functions are called and executed.
+* Functions are called and executed.
--Expressions and statements are evaluated.
+* Expressions and statements are evaluated.
 ## 2. Event Loop

 ### What is the JavaScript Event Loop?